isaacward1/isaacward1/README.md

 <h1> yo :wave:, I'm Isaac! 😎 </h1>
-idk what this is. repos are updated once a century 😴💤
+idk what this is. repos are updated when i feel like it (never) 😴

 <br><br>